 Do international schools in Portugal provide support for non-English speaking students?

-Yes, international schools in Portugal typically provide support for non-English speaking students.
+Yes, international schools typically provide support for non-English speaking students.
 Many international schools have language support programs to help non-English speakers develop their language proficiency and integrate into the English-based curriculum.
 These schools often have English as a Second Language (ESL) programs or specialized language classes to facilitate the learning process for students whose first language is not English.

 What extracurricular activities are available in international schools in Portugal?

-These activities may include sports like soccer, basketball, and swimming, as well as music, drama, arts, debate clubs, and various academic or interest-based clubs.
-Additionally, some international schools may organize field trips, community service projects, and cultural events to provide a holistic educational experience beyond the classroom.
+Portugal’s international schools offer a wide range of extracurricular activities such as sports as well as music, drama, arts, debate clubs, and various academic or interest-based clubs.
+Some international schools may organize field trips, community service projects, and cultural events.